Windows CMD Commands: Mastering the Command Prompt

 driverquery CMD output

-Without any options, the driverquery command shows device drivers on the local machine.
-Additional options control the output format or allow querying remote machine drivers.
+Without options, driverquery shows device drivers on the local machine.
+Additional options control the output format or allow users to query remote machine drivers.

-The echo command prints a message to the console and controls the settings for the command.
+The echo command prints a message to the console and controls command echoing in scripts.
 The syntax for the command is:

-Without any parameters, the command shows the current settings.
+Without parameters, the command shows the current settings.

 echo "Hello, world!"